The building blocks to a creative career

 “It’s not just all about maths—the Wellington Faculty of Engineering do a really good job of keeping the more difficult aspects of the course targeted, so it’s not necessary to be fluid in all aspects of maths, you just need to know the parts that are important.”

 Skills for a creative future

-Through Computer Graphics, Hannah learnt to understand and implement complex algorithms, present and share her work, about teamwork and collaborative coding and built a portfolio of work, which helped her gain internships to Google in Sydney.
+Through computer graphics, Hannah learnt to understand and implement complex algorithms and present and share her work.
+She learnt teamwork and collaborative coding and built a portfolio of work, which helped her gain internships to Google in Sydney.

 Leaving with these skills to build artificial worlds, Hannah hopes she will own her own start-up business in the tech industry in the future.